abapGit/docs.abapgit.org/docs/guide-settings-personal.md

 **List Size** defines the maximum number of items shown in a list.
 If there are more items, then abapGit start paging.

-**Repo label colors** allows you to customize colors of organization labels at repo overview page.
+**Repo Label Colors** allows you to customize colors of organization labels use on repository list and view.
 The format of the configuration is: `"label1:color,label2:color"`. `Color` param accepts either a predefined css-style name or RGB color spec in format of `#<foreground>/<background>` e.g. `#3040ff/ff8a80`.
-See more (in particular, css style list) in "?" hint box.
+See more (in particular, CSS style list) in "?" hint box.

 ## Interaction